Trump Is Still Searching for His First Major Legislative Win

 Trump’s very defensive tweets on Puerto Rico

-Given the criticism that the Trump administration for its response to the devastation in Puerto Rico, President Trump has fired off these tweets in the last 12 hours
+Given the criticism that the Trump administration has faced over its response to the devastation in Puerto Rico, President Trump has fired off these tweets in the last 12 hours:

 Puerto Rico is devastated.
 Phone system, electric grid many roads, gone.
 FEMA and First Responders are amazing.
 Governor said "great job!"